JumpsecLabs/Guidance-Advice/SAM_Permissions/readme.md

 ## Why is this bad?

 The SAM file should definitely NOT be readable by every user.
-This file can be abused by adversaries to facilitate privilege escalation and password theft from users on a macine
+This file can be abused by adversaries to facilitate privilege escalation and password theft from users on a macine.

+You can read more about [the dangerous details behind this misconfiguration](https://www.kb.cert.org/vuls/id/506989)

 ## How can I check if I am vulnerable?